-

 - Please see the Neurodevelopmental Flow Chart for a more detailed description of the assessment process.

-- Going through the assessment process can give you, your family and friends a better understanding of your style and abilities.
-A diagnosis can help you identify your unique strengths and abilities, rather than seeing your differences as difficulties.
-It will also help you access support so you can manage the difficulties you experience.
-Following a diagnosis we offer group and/or individual support as well as signposting beyond the service.
+- Going through the assessment process can give you, your family and friends a better understanding of your strengths and areas of need.
+It may also help you access support so you can manage any difficulties you experience.
+If the assessment identifies that you are neurodivergent, we will work with you to identify if any post diagnostic support will be helpful.
+We may be able to offer individual support, as well as signposting beyond the service.

 - There are a range of services and support which may be useful whilst you await an assessment.
 Pre Assessment Support Information Booklet 2024.pdf [pdf] 2MB .